Dealer vs Private Party: Registration Differences

 Sales-tax floor: the private-party trap

 Private-party buyers in book-value states cannot reduce sales tax by writing a low price.
-If the state's reference value (typically NADA clean retail) exceeds the stated price, the DMV charges tax on the higher figure.
-A 2018 Honda Civic sold privately for $9,000 in Massachusetts with a $12,500 NADA value will be taxed on $12,500, producing $781.25 in sales tax instead of $562.50.
+If the state's reference value exceeds the stated price, the DMV charges tax on the higher figure.
+Massachusetts is the textbook case: state law calculates the 6.25% tax on the higher of the actual price paid or the NADA "clean trade-in" value, and the car's condition cannot lower that figure.
+A 2018 Honda Civic sold privately for $9,000 with a $12,500 NADA clean trade-in value is taxed on $12,500, producing $781.25 in sales tax instead of $562.50.
 Dealer transactions are not subject to the floor because the dealer's invoice is the audit record.

 CarMax, Carvana, and other large used-car retailers

-CarMax, Carvana, EchoPark, and Vroom are licensed dealers in every state where they operate.
-Two practical differences:
+CarMax, Carvana, EchoPark, and Vroom are all licensed dealers in every state where they operate, so the paperwork mechanics match any other dealer.
+Two practical differences stand out:

 - Carvana's online checkout collects sales tax and doc fees up front, then ships with a temporary registration.
 Delays in title processing have caused expired-temp-tag complaints in NC, IL, PA, MI.